-Today we start the walking tour from the Archaeological Museum where there are Thracian, Roman and Medieval artefacts on display in a former mosque dating from 1496.
+Today, we start the walking tour from the Archaeological Museum where there are Thracian, Roman, and Medieval artifacts on display in a former mosque dating from 1496.
 Then, we will see the ancient ruins of Serdica, which were discovered during the building of a new metro station.
-Now partially excavated, you can see a small section of eight streets, an early Christian church and a bathhouse from this old Roman city.
+Now partially excavated, you can see a small section of eight streets, an early Christian church, and a bathhouse from this old Roman city.
 We walk on to the Alexander Nevski Cathedral church.
 We will finish in the central square.
 Free time for lunch.
 Overnight in a hotel.

 Day 3Skopje, Macedonia (B, L) (245 km)

 We leave Sofia and drive to the capital of Macedonia, Skopje.
 On the way to Skopje, we stop to visit the medieval Monastery - Saint Joakim Osogovski.
 This is well-preserved historic monastery amongst the picturesque hillside forests.
-Founded in the 12th century, the monastery became a place of worship for both Christians and Muslims, situated as it was on the main route to Constantinople (modern day Istanbul).
-We will see the brightly coloured 18th century frescoes.
+Founded in the 12th century, the monastery became a place of worship for both Christians and Muslims, situated as it was on the main route to Constantinople (modern-day Istanbul).
+We will see the brightly-colored 18th-century frescoes.
 Lunch in an Ethno restaurant.
 Accommodation in a hotel in Skopje.

 Day 4Skopje city tour, Macedonia (B, L, D) (35 km)

 Day 5Ohrid, the city of UNESCO, Macedonia (B, L) (190 km)

-Today we drive a scenic route, largely through the Black Drim River Valley, to reach the shores of the Lake Ohrid.
+Today, we drive a scenic route, largely through the Black Drim River Valley, to reach the shores of Lake Ohrid.
 On the way to Ohrid, we make a stop to visit one of Macedonia's monasteries - Saint John the Baptist of Bigorski.
 It is famous for its remarkable iconostasis, which is among the most beautiful in Europe, constructed from intricate wood carving between 1829 and 1835.
 We will also stop at the typical mountain Macedonian village of Vevchani.
-Here we have time for lunch and see the famous village waterfalls.
+Here we have time for lunch and see the famous village with waterfalls.
 Accommodation in a hotel in Ohrid and free time for dinner.

 Day 6Ohrid city tour, Macedonia (B) (60 km)

 Back to the town by boat and free evening.